 Cyber security is a highly technical and largely technological subject.
-That disguises the fact that we still practise it as a craft, not a science.
-We have a series of ‘recipes’ (we call them Best Practices and international standards) that usually work well enough, but they have been compiled on the basis of common sense and experience, not analysis.
-That doesn’t stop us building acceptably secure cyber systems but it limits our ability to adapt and innovate.
+That disguises the fact that we practise it as a craft, not a science.
+We have a series of ‘recipes’ (we call them Best Practices and international standards) that usually work well enough, but they have been compiled over time by bringing together common responses to attacks and breaches, not designed using scientific methods, data, analysis and results.
+That doesn’t prevent us being able to build tolerably secured cyber systems but it does limit our ability to adapt and innovate.

-It means the only way they could bake better bread, or adapt their recipes to a different grain or oven, is trial and error.
-They could try adding a bit more water to see what that does to the loaf.
-They see it makes the loaf sink, so they try less and less water until they are back to getting a good result.
-They could try using less salt to see if that lets them cut down on the amount of sugar they need, but they just end up with a bland-tasting loaf nobody wants to buy.
-Some strains of wheat produce a nicely risen loaf while others always lead to flatbreads.
+It means the only way he can come up with a better loaf of bread, or adapt his recipes to a different grain or oven, is trial and error.
+He could experiment to see what happens if he adds a bit more water to the dough.
+It makes the loaf sink.
+So he plays around adjusting the amount of water until he reliably gets good results.
+He could try using less salt to see if that lets him cut his costs by reducing the amount of sugar he needs, but he just ends up with a bland-tasting loaf nobody wants to buy.
+By changing the type of flour, he can see that some grains produce a nicely risen loaf while others always end up giving him flatbreads.
 Why is that?

-If, instead, they had an understanding of the underlying chemistry that was going on, of how yeast, sugar, water and gluten work when mixed together, they could optimise the quantities of each ingredient, adapt their recipes for different grains and equipment, and save time and cost all in one go.
+If, instead, he had an understanding of the underlying chemistry that was going on, of how the yeast, sugar, water and gluten combine to give a soft light dough when mixed together, he could optimise the quantities of each ingredient, adapt his recipes for different grains and equipment, and save time and cost all in one go.
 No more failed loaves and no more wasted ingredients to explain away.

 And that is how it is with cyber security.
-The Best Practices and international standards we use today provide us with an uncertain but probably sufficient level of security provided we are careful how we follow them and provided we are not operating in an unusually high threat environment or with technologies that suffer from lots of easily exploitable vulnerabilities.
-But we can’t easily optimise those practices to suit our particular threat and technology situation or to maximise cost efficiency.
+The Best Practices and international standards we use today provide us with an uncertain but probably sufficient level of security provided we are careful how we follow them and provided we are not operating in an unusual threat environment.
+But we can’t optimise those practices to suit our particular threat and technology situation or to maximise cost efficiency.

 And there is more.
-At least when baking bread, one can measure the success or failure of a recipe straight away.
-We can tell straight away if a loaf doesn’t look right or doesn't taste right.
-And if it doesn’t, we can try making another loaf to see if it was the recipe or something we did that was wrong.
+At least when baking bread, we can tell if the recipe has failed straight away.
+We can see if the loaf doesn’t look right, and one bite tells us if it tastes off.
+And if it has failed, we can have another go to see if it was the recipe or something we did that was wrong.
 All we will have wasted is a few affordable ingredients and a small amount of time.

-We have learned to live with these shortcomings and limitations.
+We have learned to live with these shortcomings.
 But it doesn’t have to be this way.
-Look at how medical science has improved healthcare beyond anything doctors could have imagined even half a century ago.
-Look at how materials science has enabled engineers to build bridges over huge expanses of water.
-Brunel could never have done that.
-I won’t claim that treating cyber security as a science would save lives in the way medical science has but it could certainly revolutionise the way we practise cyber security and enable us to innovate in ways we can’t today.
+Look at how medical science has improved healthcare beyond anything doctors could have imagined half a century ago.
+Look at how materials science has enabled engineers to build bridges over huge expanses of water Brunel could never have spanned.
+I won’t claim that treating cyber security as a science would save lives in the way medical science has, but it could certainly revolutionise the way we practise cyber security and enable us to innovate in ways we can’t today.

 We currently practise cyber security as a craft.
 This makes outcomes uncertain and limits our ability to adapt and innovate.
 Instead, we should try treating cyber security as a science.
 Then we could measure the inputs (threats, vulnerabilities), measure the outputs (protection or risk), set and adjust our controls to get the outputs we desire given the inputs and resource constraints we are dealing with, and manage and control the whole process with transparency and confidence.

 We do know at least one way to treat cyber security as a science.
-It is called TBSE.
-TBSE might turn out not to be the only way to do this, but at the present time it is the only way I am aware of that anyone is proposing for doing this.
+It is called TBSE, Threat-Based Security Engineering.
+It is possible that in years to come people will propose others ways to treat security as a science, but at the present time it is the only way (in the public domain) that we know for doing this.

 TBSE is a paradigm, a conceptual way of thinking about what is going on between threats, vulnerabilities and controls when threats engage with a system and give rise to risk.
 This paradigm works on the basis of these interactions being stochastic rather than deterministic.

-This is key.
+This point about the interactions being stochastic is key.
 Over the past five decades, many bright people have attempted to analyse security interactions deterministically.
-The reason why, despite all this effort, they have not been able to find any objective way to measure security protection or calculate security risk is that the processes that take place when risk is created are fundamentally stochastic.
-Deterministic analysis is simply the wrong way to go about analysing these dynamics and trying to calculate results.
+The reason why, despite all this effort, they have not been able to find any objective way to measure security protection or calculate security risk is that the processes that take place when risk is created are, at their core, stochastic.
+Deterministic analysis is simply the wrong way to go about analysing these dynamics to calculate results.
 It is a bit like trying to explain disease in terms of the imbalance of humours rather than infection by pathogens.
-It is fundamentally at odds with how the thing works.
+It is fundamentally the wrong way to try to understand how the thing works.

 I am not the first person to make this point.
-Indeed, there has been plenty of work done over the past twenty years, mostly under the heading “The Economics of Information Security” that adopts this perspective.
-Many papers have been published showing how to analyse specific interactions non-deterministically to answer specific security questions.
-At least one paper has indicated how a group of three such analyses could be joined together like the carriages of a train to answer a slightly broader security question than the questions addressed by each of the three constituent analyses.
+Indeed, there has been quite a bit of academic work done over the past twenty years, mostly under the heading “The Economics of Information Security” that adopts this perspective.
+Dozens of papers have been published showing how to analyse specific interactions non-deterministically to answer specific security questions.
+And at least one paper has shown how the three related analyses they discuss could be joined together like the carriages of a train to answer a slightly broader security question than those addressed by each of the three constituent parts.

 However, none of these papers has provided a fully general framework for doing a broad spectrum of these types of analysis or shown how multiple links can be brought together into a chain that, conceptually, can cover the whole process from the origin of a threat through to the operational outcomes and harms that that threat might cause.